Want to know how to find a software developer?

-Take, for example, the Open Web Application Security (OWASP) Risks – 2017 report.
+Take, for example, the Open Web Application Security (OWASP) Risks.
 This report highlights injection, XML external entities (XXE), and cross-site scripting (XSS) among the top 10 application security risks.
 Programmers can proactively mitigate each of these by following coding guidelines.

-Developers may or may not provide input to your IT architectural decisions, however, they should have in-depth knowledge of IT architecture patterns.
+Developers may or may not provide input to your software architectural decisions, however, they should have in-depth knowledge of software architecture patterns.
 Such knowledge helps them to code effectively so that the app utilizes the strengths of the architecture pattern you have selected.

-Key IT architecture patterns that programmers should know about are the following:
+Key software development architecture patterns that programmers should know about are the following:

 - Layered (n-tier) architecture;